typhoong/GSA-Time-Series-Prediction-of-Logistics-Traffic/README.md

 # Time Series Prediction of Logistics Traffic by Road
-Code of the 'Time series prediction of logistics traffic by road' task developed for the '2022 Global Startup Academy'
+Baseline of the 'Time series prediction of logistics traffic by road' task developed for the '2022 Global Startup Academy'

 ### 2022 Global Startup Academy
 AI education and acceleration support projects for startups run by KOSME(Korea SMEs and Startups Agency)